apache/accumulo-website/_docs-2/administration/upgrading.md

 The `--start` option is designed to be executed by the user before starting the instance with the newer version of software.
-The `--start` option will perform any necessary pre-upgrade validation, any changes that are necessary for the new version of software to start, seed an upgrade progress tracker node in ZooKeeper, and then finally remove the node in ZooKeeper created by the `--prepare` step so that the server processes can be started.
+The `--start` option will perform any necessary pre-upgrade validation, make any changes that are necessary for the new version of software to start, seed an upgrade progress tracker node in ZooKeeper, and then finally remove the node in ZooKeeper created by the `--prepare` step so that the server processes can be started.
 If the user did not run the `--prepare` step with the older version of software, then the `--start` option